diquinnyonk/WpclassMVC/README.md

 ```
 it ensures all requests have the last slash added

+Error logging:
+I have plonked a load of error loggin that gets written to the error log.
+I wish to add in exceptions instead so that will be in next version.
+But for now you do get in WpclassMVC a static private parameter called $debug that you can set to true to debug the class.

 Passing more than one parameter:
-I have a version where you can pass two parameters through but it's not the neatest solution so this is going to require further digging to create solution.
+I have a version where you can pass two parameters through but it's not the neatest solution so this is going to require further digging to create solution, although it may be the version that goes onto here :)

 > All great things have a small beginning